MohammadWasil/Sentiment-Analysis-IMDb-Movie-Review/README.md

 1) Random forest
 2) Recurrent Neural Network.

 First, we trained the model using Random Forest.
-It has a training accuracy of   , and score on kaggle comes out to be 0.84176.
+The score on kaggle comes out to be 0.84176.

-We also trained the model on LSTM and GRU Recurrent Neural Network, using different preprocessing techniques, like Porter stemming, Stop words etc. It gives training accuracy in range of 91.57 to 92.76, and score on Kaggle comes in the range of 0.86768 to 0.87896.
+We also trained the model on LSTM and GRU Recurrent Neural Network, using different preprocessing techniques, like Porter stemming, Stop words etc. It gives training accuracy in range of 91.57 to 92.76, and score on Kaggle comes out in the range of 0.86768 to 0.87896.

+The highest score on Kaggle comes out to be 0.87896 using Recurrent Neural Network LSTM out of different algorithms and various pre-processing techniques.

 ## How to work with the code